miklywek/ORM-E-commerce-back-end/README.md

 ## _Contributing_

 A mysql database and application backend for an e-commerce site.
-Built using MySQL2, Express, Sequelize and
+Built using MySQL2, Express, Sequelize.

 ## _Installation_